 Worried about work issues?
 Sight loss affecting your job?
 We’re here to help.

-Worries about work issues trouble many people who are living with sight loss.
+Many people with sight loss tell us they are worried about work issues.
 Research conducted by RNIB suggests that 66 per cent of blind and partially sighted people who are of working age aren’t currently in employment.
 We’re here to support you.
 Whether you want to get into employment, or whether you want to stay in work after being diagnosed with sight loss, we can help.
 Sight loss shouldn’t mean job loss.

 The Equality Act says that employers have a legal duty to make ‘reasonable adjustments’ for disabled people.
 Reasonable adjustments may include: